15 Best Things To Do in Tenerife South - Beach, Tours, Activities

 Why is Tenerife South so popular?

-- Lovely weather even during the winter months - check our reports for December, January and February
+- Lovely warm weather even during the winter months - check our reports for December, January and February

 - One of the few places in Europe where you can get a fair share of winter sun